 A Book of Shadows

 A Book of Shadows should be something that every witch keeps.
-A Book of Shadows, sometimes also called a BOS, is a blank book in which a witch records all of his or her spell and rituals as well as any notes, thoughts, dreams or whatever else he or she considers relevant to his or her practice of the Craft.
+A Book of Shadows, sometimes also called a BOS, is a blank book in which a witch records all of his or her spell and rituals as well as any notes, thoughts, dreams, belief system, or whatever else he or she considers relevant to his or her practice of the Craft.

 Some witches like to keep a virtual book of shadows rather than writing into a physical book.
 The choice is yours, however, make sure that regardless of what style of Book of Shadows you use, you are methodical about recording your work in it.
 A Book of Shadows might live on your witchy altar if you have one or in a special draw or cupboard.

 To be a witch is to develop a strong imagination.
 Without first imagining it, nothing can be brought into being.
 All began as a thought, an image an inspiration within the mind.
 A good question to ask yourself as a beginner witch is ‘what do I want’ Once you have a clear answer begin the work of imagining it as vividly as possible.

 Later you can begin to work with spells, rituals and visualisations to further help bring your imagination to life.
 Write all of your imaginations, your dreams and your wishes into your Book of Shadows.
 Record any exercises or meditation practices you do.
 Keep note of any spellwork you have started in regards to your imagined desires.
 Note the effectiveness of your spells.
 Revise your spells if they are found to be ineffective and make new notes.
 Rinse and repeat.